This post may contain affiliate links. Please read our disclosure policy.

 How to Store Corn on the Cob

 Wrap your corn on the cob in a resealable plastic bag pressing out as much air as you can before sealing or transfer to an airtight container and store in the refrigerator to lock in moisture.
-You want to avoid the corn kernels from drying out because then the corn will taste starchy and bland.
+You want to prevent the corn kernels from drying out because then the corn will taste starchy and bland.

 Be sure to enjoy your corn on the cob within 48 hours of purchasing it.